How To Control Cherry Shrimp Population?

 Follow these tips when selling the cherry shrimps through craigslist or any other online site:

-• Go to your local fish store and check out at which price range they are selling the cherry shrimps.
-If they are selling each cherry shrimp for $2, you can’t ask the same amount!
-You’ll have to ask 1/4th or 1/2 the price of that.
+• Go to your local fish store and check out which price range they are selling the cherry shrimp in.
+If they are selling each cherry shrimp for $2, you can’t ask for the same amount!
+You’ll have to ask 1/4th or 1/2 the price.
 So, in this case, you can expect to get $0.50 per shrimp.

-• Ask a bit higher price than what you are expecting.
-Suppose, if you are expecting to get $1.00 per shrimp, ask $1.5 at the listing.
-This is because, the buyer will try to hag and lower down the price.
-If he does so, you can lower down the price to $1.00 (the range you are expecting).
-This way, both you and the buyer gets happy.
+• Ask for a bit higher price than what you are expecting.
+Suppose you are expecting to get $1.00 per shrimp.
+Ask $1.5 at the listing.
+This is because the buyer will try to hag and lower the price.
+If he does so, you can lower the price to $1.00 (the range you are expecting).
+This way, both you and the buyer will be happy.

-• In the listing, be specific about the shrimps and provide as much information as possible.
-Be clear about the species, gender, size, age, color, etc. about the shrimps.
-This will further increase the possibility of the sell.
+• Be specific about the shrimps in the listing and provide as much information as possible.
+Be clear about the species, gender, size, age, color, etc., of the shrimps.
+This will further increase the possibility of the sale.

-• Provide multiple pictures of the shrimps from different angles.
-If the platform supports videos, make a quick video showing the shrimps and upload it there.
-This creates credibility of the seller.
+• Provide multiple pictures of the shrimp from different angles.
+If the platform supports videos, make a quick video showing the shrimp and upload it there.
+This will create credibility for the seller.

-Another option is to give away the shrimps.
-If you can’t sell the shrimps, giving away is the next most convenient option.
-Also, some shrimp keepers don’t like to sell their shrimps.
-For those, giving away is the best thing to do for controlling the cherry shrimp population.
+Another option is to give away the shrimp.
+If you can’t sell them, giving them away is the next most convenient option.
+Also, some shrimp keepers don’t like to sell their shrimp.
+For those, giving away is the best way to control the cherry shrimp population.

 So, if you want to reduce the number of cherry shrimps in your tank, check if there is any fish keeper in your area who is willing to take them.